What Happens During Cataract Eye Surgery?

 Not being able to see is one of the most terrifying health problems anyone can face.
 Though, sometimes, even more terrifying is the thought that you may not understand what the surgery to correct the problem entails.
 Some people feel that way when it comes to cataract eye surgery.

 They may know it’s necessary to restore their vision, but fear of the unknown can put them off taking that next step.
-If you are unsure what’s involved in the average cataract surgery from Insight Laser Surgery, then read on.
+If you are unsure what’s involved in the average cataract surgery, then read on.
 The following information can make sure you’re well informed before the big day.

 The First Stage